walkerped/aita/README.md

     That's not how I would frame it!
 There are a lot scenarios where cherry picking the best predictions for use is a valid approach.
 For example, if you are using a neural network to pick stocks that will increase in price, you probably want to act on only the highest confidence predictions.
 For other applications (ex. identifying whether a widget is good or faulty), you may be required to generate and act on predictions for each case.

-    In case of Judge Bot, I think it is fair to select high confidence posts, in order to demonstrate Judge Bot's legal prowess.
+    In the case of Judge Bot, I think it is fair to select high confidence posts, in order to demonstrate Judge Bot's legal prowess.

 8. Why have you made Judge Bot?